World Heroes 2

-is a 1993 fighting arcade game developed and published by ADK with the assistance of SNK.
-It was originally released for the Neo Geo MVS arcade cabinet on April 26, 1993.
+is a 1993 fighting video game developed by ADK and published by SNK for the Neo Geo arcade and home platforms.
 It is the sequel to the 1992 fighting arcade game World Heroes, as well as the second title of the World Heroes series.
 It was the first game with the ADK logo labeled within the game after the developer changed from its previous name Alpha Denshi; however, the "Alpha" logo was last used on one of the arcade flyers of World Heroes 2.

 It was followed by a sequel released a year later, titled World Heroes 2 Jet.